Volkswagen Golf Mk1: Volkswagen Rabbit/Golf (U.S.A./Canada)

 The Golf Mk1 was first introduced to the United States in 1975, but in that market the car was called the Volkswagen Rabbit.
 These early US Rabbits were produced in Germany and exported to North America.

 In 1978 Volkswagen began building the Rabbit at its Westmoreland plant.
 Former Chevrolet engineer James McLernon was chosen to run the factory, which was built to lower the cost of the Rabbit in North America by producing it locally.
 McLernon moved to "Americanize" the Golf/Rabbit (Volkswagen executive Werner Schmidt referred to the act as "Malibuing" the car) by softening the suspension and using cheaper materials for the interior.
 VW purists in America and company executives in Germany were displeased.
 For the 1983 model year the Pennsylvania plant went back to using stiffer shocks and suspension with higher-quality interior trim.

 Rabbit Diesels arrived in mid-1977 and were originally German-built.
 During 1980, production was shifted to the Pennsylvania plant, with the most obvious change being a switch from round to square headlamps.
 The color schemes also changed; period testers noted a lower quality of materials being used, although fit and finish was as high as on German-made cars.
-The US-market 1.5-liter diesel had a claimed 48 hp at 5,000 rpm.
+The US-market 1.5-litre diesel had a claimed 48 hp at 5,000 rpm.
 This model was short-lived, with 1981 Rabbits receiving a facelift with wraparound turn signals and larger taillights, while the diesel engine was changed to a 52 hp 1588 cc unit.
 The plant also began producing the GTI for the North American market in the fall of 1982, for the 1983 model year.
 'Rabbits' were built in Pennsylvania until 1984.
 The first Volkswagen Caddy pick-up, based on the Mk1 Golf, was also created at the Pennsylvania plant.

 Canada continued to import the German-made Rabbit until the 1981 model year when Volkswagen Canada began to import the US-made version.
+The Rabbit Convertible (sold simply as the Volkswagen Cabriolet after 1984, when the Rabbit was replaced by the Golf) was only ever assembled by Karmann in Germany; it retained the original, round headlamp front design after the US models were facelifted for 1981.

 The original U.S.-spec Golf saw use in a taxi fleet.
 The Yellow Cab Company of Lexington, Kentucky, bought eleven Rabbits in the late seventies as part of an effort to save money on fuel, estimating an annual savings of $135,000 in gasoline costs.
 Two other companies considered using the Rabbit as the basis for a taxicab.
 The Checker Motors Corporation and the Wayne Corporation both built prototype taxis using Rabbits with much longer wheelbases than factory.
 Checker built one prototype and Wayne built three, but neither project went into production.

 For 1981 the gasoline powered Rabbit received a fuel injected 1715 cc engine, an iteration used only in North America, which offered 74 hp.
-The carburetted versions were discontinued.
+The carburetted versions were discontinued, although a carburetted version made its return on the mid-1982 "Special Value Rabbit".